sreid7/SOC/README.md

 5. How many systems have been impacted?
 6. Is the exploit being used in the wild?
 7. Does the exploit have any worm-like capabilities?

-8. The last two can possibly indicate the level of sophistication of an adversary.
+(The last two can possibly indicate the level of sophistication of an adversary).